sunnepazzy123/companyTask/ReadMe.md

 Note:
  ```
     Subscription Service was not included so i had to use Subscription Model in the Auth-Service
-    which is not a good approach in a MicroService Arch Design..
+    which is not a good approach in a MicroService Design Architechure..

  ```